microsoft/ai-developer/Labs/lab-04.md

 ## Task 1: Try the app without the OpenAPI Plugin

-1. Launch your AI Chat app in any of the languange, and submit the following prompt, and see how it responds:
+1. Launch your AI Chat app in any of the language, and submit the following prompt, and see how it responds:
     ```
     What are my work items?
     ```